 Being organised is also essential for effective revision.
 Help your child to create a revision timetable, which factors in five to ten minute breaks and prevents them from doing too much in one go.
 Give your child little rewards for completing their revision time.
 It is also important to find a designated place for your child’s revision.
 This place should be quiet and free of distractions, as well as be fully stocked with the materials they will need for revision, from colourful highlighters to plenty of paper.

 Past papers are essential tools for revision and can help your child understand the structure of the papers and the type of questions they may be asked.
 They also come with a mark scheme, which can highlight where marks will be rewarded and what is required for higher marks.
 Your child may also benefit from additional support to ensure these past papers are used effectively. in order to master essential exam techniques.

 We introduce the highest calibre of private tutors who can help your child with their 13 Plus Common Entrance exam by building their confidence, bridging any knowledge gaps, and helping them to master essential exam techniques.

 How do I prepare my child for the 13 Plus Common Entrance Exam Day?

 It is important your child isn’t worried about anything other than their paper on exam day.
 To reduce any potential stress, help your child to pack their bag and prepare their pencil case the night before.
-Ensure they also know exactly where their exam is and what time it will be taking place.
+Ensure they also know exactly where their exams are and what time they will be taking place.
 It is important they have a good breakfast and have plenty of water to take into the exam with them too.